North-Sea-Transition-Authority/pipeline-works-authorisations/docs/cross-cutting-features/JobScheduling.md

 ### Add a `QuartzJobBean` implementation
 Create a new class which extends `QuartzJobBean`.
 Implement the `executeInternal` method and run whatever logic you need to do when the job is triggered.

-See `uk.co.ogauthority.pwa.service.appprocessing.processingcharges.jobs.PaymentAttemptCleanupBean` for an example.
+See `uk.co.ogauthority.pwa.features.appprocessing.processingcharges.jobs.PaymentAttemptCleanupBean` for an example.

 ### Schedule a new job run
 Create a new `JobKey` (which must be unique across all jobs).
 This is usually composed of an ID and an identifier.